valyriouc/Challenges/README.md

 # Challenges
-This is a container repository for all my solved coding challenges on different challenges websites like CodeWars
+This is a container repository for all my solved coding challenges on different challenge websites like CodeWars